elastisys/security-review/README.md

 ### Backups

-1. Do you perform regular backups of your google cloud production clusters?
+1. Do you perform regular backups of your production clusters?

 2. Do you regularly test restoring from backups?